ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-The Foundation of Modern DataOps with Databricks - <a href="https://medium.com/dbsql-sme-engineering/the-foundation-of-modern-dataops-with-databricks-68e36f5d72e8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Effortless Azure Terraforming with GitHub AT-AT v1.0.7: A Step-by-Step Setup Guide - <a href="https://medium.com/azure-terraformer/effortless-azure-terraforming-with-github-at-at-v1-0-7-a-step-by-step-setup-guide-29a5e207881a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DBSQL SME Engineering`**
+✍️ **posted by `Azure Terraformer`**

-<blockquote>The Secret to Unlocking Databricks’ Full Potential</blockquote>
+<blockquote>In this quick and concise walkthrough, we’ll guide you through setting up GitHub AT-AT v1.0.7, from configuring your backends to deploying…</blockquote>

 <h3>2.
-Choosing the Right Software Deployment Model: On-Premises, Cloud (SaaS) or BYOC - <a href="https://medium.com/@jake.page91/choosing-the-right-software-deployment-model-on-premises-cloud-saas-or-byoc-be3304153f09" target="_blank" rel="noopener noreferrer">link</a></h3>
+Life, like SaaS, Will Never Be Perfect - <a href="https://medium.com/managing-digital-products/life-like-saas-will-never-be-perfect-d1ef04b60109" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jake Page`**
+✍️ **posted by `Product Coalition`**

-<blockquote>Anyone who’s ever had to research and source technical B2B tooling is well-used to deciphering the pricing sections of products websites…</blockquote>
+<blockquote>Curious about life as a SaaS founder?
+Killian’s story shows it’s about more than just servers and coding.</blockquote>

 <h3>3.
 How I Am Using a Lifetime 100% Free Server - <a href="https://medium.com/@harendra21/how-i-am-using-a-lifetime-100-free-server-bd241e3a347a" target="_blank" rel="noopener noreferrer">link</a></h3>